-EFFECTIVE: February 1995 EXPIRES: When Superseded REVIEWED: March 2024 REVISED: March 2024
+POLICY NUMBER: 101.05 EFFECTIVE: February 1995 EXPIRES: When Superseded REVIEWED: January 2022 REVISED: January 2022

 It is the policy of Archbold Medical Center to recognize and give careful attention to the basic rights of human beings to be treated with courtesy, consideration and concern.
 It is also the right of the hospital to expect that behavior on the part of the patient is reasonable and responsible.
-Archbold provides healthcare services irrespective of age, race, color, creed, ethnicity, religion, national origin, language, socioeconomic status, marital status, sex, sexual orientation, gender identity or expression, disability, association, veteran or military status, or any other basis prohibited by federal, state, or local law.
+Archbold provides healthcare services irrespective of age, race, color, creed, ethnicity, religion, national origin, marital status, sex, sexual orientation, gender identity or expression, disability, association, veteran or military status, or any other basis prohibited by federal, state, or local law.
 Equal access includes physical accommodations for disabled persons, nondiscriminatory delivery of benefits, and reasonable aid in accessing electronic health programs.